DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference_mapping.md

 We will show how panpipes allows to map the same query to two different references models, an scvi and a scanvi reference model, respectively.
 In this case, the underlying data used for the two reference models is exactly the same, but we're going to use it just as an example of panpipes' functionality to map the same query in parallel to two reference models.

-Download the data for the reference and query used in this example:
+[Download the data](https://figshare.com/articles/dataset/refmap_inputs_for_panpipes/24573961) for the reference and query used in this example.

 Now create a directory where you will run the refmap workflow: